ihaveamac/ninfs/README.md

 Windows users can use a drive letter like `F:` as a mountpoint, or use `*` and a drive letter will be automatically chosen.

 Developer-unit contents are encrypted with different keys, which can be used with `--dev` with CCI, CDN, CIA, NANDCTR, NCCH, and SD.
+These are less tested and may have bugs due to unknown differences between retail and dev files.

 #### Unmounting
 * Windows: Press <kbd>Ctrl</kbd> + <kbd>C</kbd> in the command prompt/PowerShell window.